Citalopram Review: The Best Depression Treatment?

 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to prescription medication.

-Citalopram, sometimes referred to by its full chemical name citalopram hydrobromide, is approved by the FDA to treat anxious and depressive disorders.
+Citalopram, sometimes referred to by its full chemical name citalopram hydrobromide, is approved by the FDA to treat anxiety and depression.
 The brand-name version of the drug is called Celexa.
-The medication is part of a drug class called selective serotonin reuptake inhibitors (SSRI), which is one of the most commonly-prescribed medications for depression.

 Citalopram has been studied in clinical trials for decades.